Treatment Overview for Acute Myeloid Leukemia (AML)

 - Inv(16), t(8;21), nucleophosmin (NPM) mutations, or CEBPA mutations with any MRD status.

-- Standard-risk cytogenetics with negative MRD at end of Induction I.
+- Standard-risk cytogenetics (defined by the absence of either low-risk or high-risk cytogenetic characteristics) with negative MRD at end of Induction I.

 The high-risk group represents the remaining 27% of patients, has a predicted OS less than 35%, and is defined by the following:

 - High allelic ratio FLT3/ITD+ with any MRD status.

 - Standard-risk cytogenetics with positive MRD at end of Induction I.

 The high-risk group of patients will be offered transplantation in first remission with the most appropriate available donor.
 Patients in the low-risk group will only be offered transplantation in second complete remission.[55,56]References